-The City Council and Planning Commission met again on February 18, 2025 in a joint work session to review and provide final feedback on the recommended strategies in the draft HPS report (linked below) and provide guidance on any that should not be moved forward to the adoption phase.
+The City Council and Planning Commission met again on February 18, 2025 in a joint work session to review and provide final feedback on the recommended strategies in the draft HPS report and provide guidance on any that should not be moved forward to the adoption phase.
 The group asked for additional information on scaling SDCs and layering incentives for housing production.
 The consultant team provided a memo addressing the topics and it is linked below.

 The Commission held a final work session on March 19, 2025 to get any final questions answered prior to the public hearing.
+The public hearing was held on April 2, 2025, where the Commission recommended adoption of the HPS with the minor modification to the CET strategy implementation timeline.